 A Legacy of Equality and Justice

-King’s commitment to peaceful protest serves as a reminder that meaningful change can be achieved without violence.
-His example continues to inspire movements for justice worldwide.
+His disciplined approach to peaceful protest demonstrated that meaningful social change can be achieved through moral conviction rather than force.
+That example continues to influence movements for justice worldwide.

 A Timeless Call to Unity